 The first step to creating a budget that works is figuring out where all your money has been going each month.
 To do this, you’ll want to break out your last few months of bank statements and credit card bills.
 Tiller is a budgeting app that uses Google or Excel spreadsheets to track your spending, is a favorite app that automatically pulls in transactions from all your accounts.
-Personal Capital is also a great free budgeting tool, with a phone app, that is similarly useful.
 I share in detail how Tiller budgeting spreadsheet works here.

 Devote a few hours to adding up all your spending in categories like food, entertainment, transportation, clothing, and regular bills on a per-month basis for the last few months.
 If it’s currently August, for example, figure out exactly how much you spend on food and dining out in June and July.
 And do the same thing when it comes to what you spent in other categories that tend to hit your budget hard.

 Tally those numbers up to get an idea of how much you’re spending each month!
 You’ll need this information once you get to the point where you’re creating your budget for future months.